Had an issue with Airbnb? Get a real response.

 How do I submit a complaint to Airbnb for a refund or issue?

 To submit a complaint to Airbnb, start by messaging your host or guest through the Airbnb app or site.
 If that doesn’t resolve your issue, use the Help Center’s “Contact Us” page or the Resolution Centre for refunds and money disputes.
 You can also file a formal complaint via Airbnb’s Feedback Form.
-Include your reservation code, photos, and clear details to ensure your case is sent to the right team quickly.
+Include your reservation code, photos, and as many details as possible to ensure your case is sent to the right team.

 What happens after I file a complaint with Airbnb?